 Dresden is a tiny village located in the state of New York.
 With a population of 292 people and just one neighborhood, Dresden is the 949th largest community in New York.
-Dresden has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Dresden was built prior to World War II, making it one of the older and more historic villages in the country.

 Dresden is a blue-collar town, with 38.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dresden is a village of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Dresden who work in sales jobs (18.18%), healthcare suport services (12.12%), and office and administrative support (10.10%).

-Dresden is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Dresden is a great place for families with children to consider.
+First of all, many other families with children live here, making Dresden a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Dresden has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Dresden’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dresden is worth considering.